 Combine tuna, tomato, shallot, and basil in bowl of food processer.
 Season to taste with salt and pepper.
 Pulse 10 times.
 Scrape down the sides with a silicone spatula, and pulse until roughly chopped, about 10 more 1-second pulses.

 Transfer to a bowl.
-Toss with olive oil and vinegar (see note above).
+Toss with olive oil and vinegar (see note).
 Serve immediately with toasted baguette slices.